SOP-MINI/sop-site/content/sop2/wyk/sockets/code/index.pl.md

 ### Reorderings

-Build and try out client sending burst of requests:
+Build and try out the client sending a burst of requests:

 ```shell
 make time_burst_client